ohall/agents-sync/README.md

 ## Requirements

 - Node.js >= 18.0.0
-- An `AGENTS.md` file in your project root
+- `AGENTS.md` will be created automatically if it doesn't exist when you run `agents-link init`

 ## Development